YanZuJ/Discrete_Choice_R/README.md

 ## Installation

-Please ensure you have at least R 4.3.3 version installed.
+Please ensure you have at least R 4.3.3 version installed and RStudio.
+Both latest R and RStudio can be installe here: https://posit.co/download/rstudio-desktop/

 1. Clone this repository through git clone onto your computer
 2. Run Dependencies.R first to install all the necessary packages.